cocos/cocos-docs/en/animation/animation.md

 3. Node Tree management, which includes node data that can be influenced by the current animation clip.

-4. The preview field of the animation frame in nodes, which mainly displays the preview timeline of all the frames in each node.
+4. The preview field of the keyframe in nodes, which mainly displays the preview timeline of all the frames in each node.

 5. Property list, which displays the property lists of the currently chosen node that has been included in the chosen animation clip.